 • Dissertation Topic: Extreme Heat Prevention Measures for Outdoor and Indoor Environments

-Frank Annie (2019): Currently @ Charleston Area Medical Center
+Frank Annie (2019): Assistant Professor of Cardiology at Charleston Area Medical Center

 • Dissertation: Structural Health Outcomes in the Appalachian Region